Dav1216/Coledit/README.md

   - Reverse Proxy: Nginx
   - Development & Deployment: Docker Compose

+## Features
+- **Real-Time Collaboration**: Multiple users can edit the same note concurrently.
+- **Conflict Resolution**: Server merges changes in case of conflicts on the same version.
+This is why I have not implemented collaborative visual mouse pointers for all collaborators on a note.
+- **Fast Refresh**: WebSockets enable quick updates on notes.
+- **Spring Security & JWT**: Secure access through Spring Security and JSON Web Tokens (JWT).
+- **Custom Authorization Filter**: Prevents unauthorized manipulations via `JwtAuthorizationFilter.class`.
+Ensures actions like note creation/deletion are restricted to the rightful owner even with URL or payload tampering.

 ## Custom Implementation
 - **String Merger**: A custom implementation for merging different versions of strings, available in `StringMerger.class`.
 - To understand how this implementation works the StringMergerTest contains explanations and examples.

 - **Web Socket Connection Handler**: A websocket handler optimized for collaborative document editing, keeping track for each documents information such as latest version instance and number.
-- To understand the threading logic you can access the file and read the notes left at backend/src/main/java/com/coledit/backend/handlers/SocketConnectionHandler.java
+- To understand the threading logic you can read the notes left at backend/src/main/java/com/coledit/backend/handlers/SocketConnectionHandler.java

 ## Getting Started
 While in the root of the project you can follow: